TypeSammy/souperb/README.md

 # SOUPerb
 SOUPerb is an app that will let you store all your recipes in one easy to use place.
 This full-stack application uses RESTful routes and MVC framework.
+You can skip creating an account by using the logins below:
+  - Username: Souperb
+  - Password: SoupMail1

 ## 🍲 How to use
 - You can sign up via the "sign up" CTA, then proceed to login.